 ShortPixel lets you enable WebP images in the Advanced Settings.
 They allow <picture> tag and .htaccess.
 ShortPixel says if your server CAN or CAN’T serve WebP images via .htaccess.

-Imagify also has an option create WebP images in the settings.
+Imagify also has an option to create WebP images in the settings.
 When enabling the <picture> tags option, they prompt you to add a CDN URL which Imagify says you should definitely do.
 Cloudflare does not use a CDN URL (this only applies to CDNs that are setup using CDN URL).

 I’m a big fan of this plugin because it has quite a few extra features.
 Most notably, it serves images from Cloudfront’s CDN and serves lower quality images for users on slow connections.
 Finally, it serves adaptive images (serves smaller images on mobile devices).
-That’s probably by Optimole has such great reviews and is a quickly growing WebP and image optimization plugin.
+That’s probably why Optimole has great reviews and is a quickly growing WebP and image optimization plugin.

-8. Using WebP Converter For Media
+9. WebP Converter For Media

 It lets you specify whether you want to convert WebP images in specific file extensions, directories, conversion methods (GD or Imagick), compress quality, and various other settings.
 It can also remove WebP images that are larger than the original file size (recommended).
 Choose which settings work best for your images.
 When you’re done, click “regenerate images.”

-9. Should I Enable WebP Caching In WP Rocket?
+12. Should I Enable WebP Caching In WP Rocket?